epistrephein/rarbg/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

+---
+name: Pull request
+about: Propose a change to the codebase.

+---

 ## Pull Request description
 A clear and concise explanation of what changes your PR introduces and why this was needed.